Proto-Berber language: History

 From that perspective, Proto-Berber was the first Berber stage to depart from Proto-Afroasiatic in the eighth millennium.
 It was restructured several times during the almost 10,000 years that separated it from its modern shape, which has preserved few relics.

-Roger Blench (2018) suggests that Proto-Berber speakers had spread from the Nile River valley to North Africa 4,000–5,000 years ago due to the spread of pastoralism, and experienced intense language leveling about 2,000 years ago as the Roman Empire was expanding in North Africa.
-Hence, although Berber had split off from Afroasiatic several thousand years ago, Proto-Berber itself can only be reconstructed to a period as late as 200 A.D.
-Blench (2018) notes that Berber is considerably different from other Afroasiatic branches, but modern-day Berber languages displays low internal diversity.
-The presence of Punic borrowings in Proto-Berber points to the diversification of modern Berber language varieties subsequent to the fall of Carthage in 146 B.C.; only Guanche and Zenaga lack Punic loanwords.
-Additionally, Latin loanwords in Proto-Berber point to the breakup of Proto-Berber between 0–200 A.D.
-During this time period, Roman innovations including the ox-plough, camel, and orchard management were adopted by Berber communities along the limes, or borders of the Roman Empire.
-In Blench's view, this resulted in a new trading culture involving the use of a lingua franca which became Proto-Berber.
+Roger Blench (2018) suggests that Proto-Berber speakers had spread from the Nile River valley to North Africa 4,000–5,000 years BP due to the spread of pastoralism, and experienced intense language leveling about 2,000 years BP as the Roman Empire was expanding in North Africa.
+Hence, although Berber had split off from Afroasiatic several thousand years ago, Proto-Berber itself can only be reconstructed to a period as late as 200 AD.
+Blench (2018) notes that Berber is considerably different from other Afroasiatic branches, but modern-day Berber languages display low internal diversity.
+The presence of Punic borrowings in Proto-Berber points to the diversification of modern Berber languages subsequent to the fall of Carthage in 146 BC; only Guanche and Zenaga lack Punic loanwords.
+Additionally, Latin loanwords in Proto-Berber point to the breakup of Proto-Berber between 1 and 200 AD.
+During this time period, Roman innovations including the ox-plough, camel, and orchard management were adopted by Berber communities along the limites, the borders of the Roman Empire.
+In Blench's view, this resulted in a new trading culture involving the use of a lingua franca, which became Proto-Berber.

 Reconstructions

-Reconstructions of the ancient stages of this language are based on comparisons with other Afro-Asiatic languages in various stages and on the comparisons between the varieties of modern Berber languages or with Touareg, considered by some authors like Prasse to be the variety that best preserved proto-Berber.
+Reconstructions of Proto-Berber and earlier stages are based on comparisons with other Afro-Asiatic languages in various stages and on the comparisons between the varieties of modern Berber languages or with Tuareg, considered by some authors like Prasse to be the variety that has best preserved Proto-Berber structures.

 Phonology

-Some earlier attempts to derive the phonemic inventory of Proto-Berber were heavily influenced by Tuareg because of its perception of being particularly archaic.
+Some earlier attempts to derive the phonemic inventory of Proto-Berber were heavily influenced by Tuareg because of its perception of being particularly conservative.